CWTHF: Subhalo Identification with Continuous Wavelet Transform: Methods

 To address this, we map the recorded positions onto a separate grid of identical dimensions, specifically, a three-dimensional array of shape $N_g^3$, so that the maxima extracted from the CWT grid can be compared via a simple array lookup.
 Each halo/subhalo position is assigned to this grid using the nearest-grid-point (NGP) scheme and is then expanded by one cell in all directions, creating a $3\times3\times3$ exclusion zone centered on the corresponding grid point.
 Once this mask is constructed, each candidate maximum is checked with a single array access: if its grid index lies within any marked exclusion zone, the peak is discarded and excluded from subsequent segmentation.

 The introduction of the maximum filter incurs negligible overhead in both runtime and memory consumption.
 The assignment and indexing operations are both $\mathcal{O}(N)$, amounting to at most $\sim 10^{7} + 10^{6}$ steps in total.
-Although the mask array has the same shape as the CWT grid, it is stored as a Boolean array, which occupies only one-quarter of the memory of a floating-point array and is discarded immediately after the local-maxima detection step.
+Although the mask array has the same shape as the CWT grid, it is stored as a Boolean array, which occupies only one-quarter of the memory of a floating point array and is discarded immediately after the local maxima detection step.
 Thanks to this rapid build-and-discard approach, the overall runtime and memory footprint of the CWTHF pipeline remain effectively unchanged.